Olimon660/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Innovative researcher and engineer with experience in both academia and industry.
-Worked on extremely large-scale systems while working for Goldman Sachs and world-leading international research projects during PhD.
-Always passionate about taking cutting-edge research outcome into usable products, especially in healthcare industry.
-Enjoy playing the piano, skiing and badminton in spare time.
+I am an innovative researcher and engineer with experience in both academia and industry.
+I have worked on extremely large-scale systems while working for Goldman Sachs and world-leading international research projects during PhD.
+I am always passionate about taking cutting-edge research outcome into usable products, especially in healthcare industry.
+My current research interest is in cancer, and I believe the marriage of artificial intelligence and molecular biology will shift the paradigm of cancer research, expedite the development of new therapies, and allow patients to live longer and better.
+I enjoy playing the piano, skiing and badminton in spare time.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Zhaoxiang Cai CV - general.pdf" "newtab" >}}resumé{{< /staticref >}}.